 Depending on your situation you could potentially push it to 30%, but I would get pretty nervous with anything higher.
 You may even want to error on the more conservative side if you have fairly high, over 10%, of your retirement is spent on healthcare costs.

 Let’s look at the couple above who has $110,000 in retirement income.
 Given the 25% rule of thumb, they can afford $27,500 per year on mortgage/rent or $2,291 per month.

 The 25% rule of thumb is not for everyone

 Living in Michigan, we are fortunate to have lower home prices than most parts of the country.
 This has allowed my family to have a very low mortgage payment compared to our income.
-My wife has family all around the country, and they laughed at how much our home cost, until they actually saw it.
+My wife has family all around the country, and they laughed at how much our home cost until they saw it.
 Now, I think they are just jealous.
 This doesn’t mean that we save all of this extra money.
-Instead it has giving us the freedom to spend money on things that we love doing.
-I love to ski and she loves the ocean, and we are able to take that extra vacation.
-She loves to cook, and enjoys nicer restaraunts, and having more disposable income allows us that extra night out each month.
+Instead, it has given us the freedom to spend money on things that we love doing.
+I love to ski and she loves the ocean, and we can take that extra vacation.
+She loves to cook, and enjoys nicer restaurants, and having more disposable income allows us that extra night out each month.
 You may prefer to have a smaller mortgage payment so that you can take that extra vacation, buy a Corvette, or do what you love to do.